ryanbrecher/ryanbrecher/README.md

 ### Hi there 👋

 I'm Ryan, an accomplished senior cybersecurity professional with a robust background encompassing 8 years of expertise in networking, voice, system administration, cloud (AWS/Azure), and cyber security.
 I've worked at global ISP/MSPs and over the last several years for a leading security services provider as their principle cyber security consultant.
-I also have hands-on experience with DevOps tools and continually growing my expertise in DevSecOps to shift security left.
+I also have hands-on experience with DevOps tools and continually growing my expertise as a life long learner.
+I'm passionate about securing application pipelines, I prioritise shifting security left and implementing robust security best practices and scanning such as software composition analysis (SCA), Static Application Security Testing (SAST), and Dynamic Application Security Testing (DAST).
+I'm deeply engaged in staying ahead of emerging trends shaping the future of application security in the cloud while leveraging AI advancements securely.
+I'm a strong advocate for embedding security champions across multiple teams by promoting collaboration and knowledge sharing which significantly cuts the cost and time spent remediating vulnerabilities.

 🧑‍💻 **A few of my key skills are:**
 <br>